 SEVERE CLAUSE: If a student exhibits severe misbehavior such as fighting, open defiance, or vulgar language, the student will be sent immediately to the principal’s office with a note documenting the behavior to be addressed.

 Any student who has completed a significant number of team behavior reflection sheets during the quarter will be excluded from the team celebration.
 Students who demonstrate difficulty following the Olympian Discipline Plan will meet with the team teachers and parents when necessary to develop individual plans to ensure future classroom success.
-In addition, any student who receives any detention, suspension or ALC (Alternative Learning Center) consequence will be excluded from the quarterly celebration.
+In addition, any student who receives any detention, suspension or ALC (Alternative Learning Center) consequence may be excluded from the quarterly celebration.

 We believe that there is a direct connection between student achievement and homework completion.
 We assign homework because it is useful in the reinforcement of concepts and skills being taught in the class as well as teaching responsibility and helping foster the development of positive study and work habits.
 Homework may also be used to help provide the necessary background for an upcoming topic or lesson to be discussed.